Langley Separation Agreement Lawyers

 Separation agreements for common-law relationships and marriages are, therefore, usually very similar and address the same major end-of-relationship issues.

-There is no such thing as “filing for separation” in BC.
+As mentioned earlier, there is no such thing as “filing for separation” in BC.
 If a couple wants to part, they can file for divorce and attempt to resolve the key end-of-relationship issues through discussion, negotiation, mediation, arbitration or litigation.

 If these matters can be successfully resolved, a written separation agreement will help formalize what has been agreed upon and make everything legally binding,